Frequently Asked Questions:

 What’s an Income Category?

-An Income Category is the classification of annual income based upon family size as a percentage of the Area Median Income assigned to Blaine County by the U.S. Department of Housing and Urban Development.
+An Income Category is the classification of annual income based upon family size as a percentage of the Area Median Income (AMI) assigned to Blaine County by the U.S. Department of Housing and Urban Development.

 What if I haven't filed my taxes?